officelifehq/docs/docs/documentation/operate/project-management.md

 ### Creating a project decision

-To create a project decision, simply go to the Decisions tab on the project page.
+To create a project decision,  go to the Decisions tab on the project page.

 ![](./img/project-decisions-create.png)